 What is a Shield?

-Arduino shields are modular circuit boards that piggyback onto your Arduino to instill it with extra functionality.
+Shields are modular circuit boards that piggyback onto your Arduino to instill it with extra functionality.
 Want to connect your Arduino to the Internet and post to Twitter?
 There's a shield for that.
 Want to make your Arduino an autonomous rover?
 There are shields for that.
 There are dozens (hundreds?) of shields out there, all of which make your Arduino more than just a development board with a blinky LED.

 Many Arduino shields are stackable.
 You can connect many shields together to create a "Big Mac" of Arduino modules.
 You could, for example, combine an Arduino Uno with a Voice Box Shield, and a WiFly Shield to create a WiFi Talking Stephen Hawking(TM).